salviati/sqlite3-lz4/README.md

 Visit http://code.google.com/p/lz4/ for more info on lz4 compression.
 See test.sql for basic usage of the extension.

-Release under GNU General Public License version 3+.
+Released under GNU General Public License version 3+.